 The Court also often points out the lack of an independent body controlling and approving covert surveillance measures.

-Moreover, the article that allows to track the localization of a mobile device is unconstitutional because the “power is so broad that it also allows long-term monitoring of the movements” of an individual.
+Moreover, the article that allows tracking the localization of a mobile device is unconstitutional because the “power is so broad that it also allows long-term monitoring of the movements” of an individual.

 The use of surveillance for security vs. data and privacy rights